-At Avenue Plastic Surgery we offer an individualised approach to breast reconstruction.
+At Avenue Plastic Surgery, we offer an individualised approach to bilateral mastectomy and breast reconstruction.

 Have you been told that you are at high risk of developing breast cancer?

-If you are at high risk of breast cancer (e.g. if you have a strong family history or have tested positive for one of the BRACA genes), then our aim is to provide you with both peace of mind and an excellent aesthetic result.
+If you are a high risk for developing breast cancer, e.g. if you have a strong family history or have tested positive for one of the BRACA genes, then our aim is to provide you with both peace of mind and an excellent aesthetic result.

 Women who face a high risk of developing breast cancer may consider having a prophylactic mastectomy, which is a preventative surgery that removes one or both breasts to reduce the risk of developing breast cancer.

-Although we are aware that many surgeons are currently performing “nipple sparing mastectomy” for women at high risk of breast cancer, we have personal experience of DCIS (pre invasive cancer) being found in the actual nipple when this was removed as part of a risk reducing mastectomy.
+Although we are aware that many surgeons are currently performing “nipple sparing mastectomy” for at-risk women, we have personally seen DCIS (pre-invasive cancer) occur in nipple tissue after it was removed as part of a risk-reducing mastectomy.

 Can the nipple be reconstructed?